What Makes for a Great Headline?

 There are generally two kinds of headlines.

-The other kind of headline is one that does not need an image (or has an image that doesn't add anything to the headline).
-One only has to look at the classic billboard for the Economist for such an example - "I never read The Economist." - Management Trainee, Aged 42.
+The other kind of headline is one that does not need an image—or has an image that doesn't add anything to the headline.
+One only has to look at the classic GE ad, "we bring good things to life."

 Traditionally, the latter was how advertisements were created, printed, and published for decades.
 A copywriter would work up the headline and body copy for an ad.
-That ad would then go to the art department, where an art director and/or designer would create imagery that played off the headline in some way, or complemented it.
-This was an old-fashioned way to do advertising, but was the cornerstone of every ad created in the forties, fifties, and early sixties.
+That ad would then go to the art department, where an art director and/or designer would create imagery that played off the headline in some way or complimented it somehow.
+This was an old-fashioned way to do advertising but was the cornerstone of every ad created in the forties, fifties, and early sixties.
 Then, Bill Bernbach came along.

 He revolutionized the industry by putting art directors and copywriters together as teams.
-Instead of copy coming first, and an image being created to accompany it, the entire ad campaign was created by the team.
+Instead of copy coming first, and an image created to accompany it, the entire ad campaign was created by the team.
 Maybe the image came first.
-Maybe the idea was formulated, and the headline and image came after.
-It is the foundation upon which all modern advertising is built.
+Maybe the idea was formulated, and the headline and image came after it.
+This formula is the foundation upon which all modern advertising is built.

 How To Write Great Headlines

 A great headline starts with a great creative brief.
 In fact, many creative directors believe that the unique selling proposition (USP) in a brief is the first headline ever written for the campaign.
 It is the job of the creative department to write better headlines than that.
-An example comes from John Hiney, an account director on Abbey Life critical illness insurance, who wrote the USP "Don't let your illness cripple your family."
-It's a great headline, and a powerful USP.
+An example comes from John Hiney, an account director on Abbey Life critical illness insurance, who wrote the USP, "Don't let your illness cripple your family."
+It's a powerful headline and a powerful USP.

 Once you have a great creative brief, learn everything you can about the product or service that you are advertising.
 If possible, have it in front of you, on your desk.
 If it's a car, drive it.
 If it's a massage therapist, get a massage.
 You need to immerse yourself in the product.

 Next, look at where the ad will go.
 Is it going on a billboard in Times Square?
-Is it going in a magazine?
-If so, which one, and where in the magazine?
+Will it go into a magazine?
+If so, which one?
+Drill down to where in the magazine.
 Back page, center spread, opposite the contents page?

 Finally, start writing.
-Don't worry about being clever or creating amazing headlines from the get go.
+Don't worry about being clever or creating amazing headlines from the get-go.
 Just start writing.
 Write product benefits.
 Write experiences.
-Write words that connect the consumer with the essence of the product or service.
-You want to get it all down on paper (yes, paper ideally) so that ideas can start to form and merge together on the page.
+Write gut reactions to the product.
+Write words that will connect the consumer to the essence of the product or service.
+You want to get it all down on paper (yes, ideally paper) so that ideas can start to form, and merge together, on the page.

 Look back at your ideas, and you will start to see connections.
 Words will jump out.
 Phrases will pop.
 Suddenly, two seemingly unrelated thoughts combine to become a smart, compelling headline.

-There are thousands upon thousands of headlines that deserve to considered for the list.
-So many great ones are written every year.
+There are thousands upon thousands of headlines that deserve to be considered for this list.
 But there are some that simply rise above, and are just impossible to forget.
-Here are 30 headlines that deserve their place in advertising history.
+Here are twenty-five headlines that deserve their place in advertising history.

 - Apples make great carrots - Apple